 What parents need to know about Minecraft

-Minecraft is one of the world’s most popular games, with an estimated 170 million monthly users in 2023.
+Minecraft is one of the world’s most popular video games, with hundreds of millions of users and even a movie.

-So how does Minecraft work, and how safe is it for children?
-Here's everything you need to know.
+So how does Minecraft work, and what do parents need to consider?

 Divider